 If we fail to meet this deadline and you sustain loss or damage as a result, you may have a legal claim against us.
 Any dispute may be referred to Ofwat.
-Further information on this can be obtained from our New Connections Team (0800 707 6600).
+Further information on this can be obtained from our Developer Services Team (0800 707 6600). or email us at new.connections@severntrent.co.uk.